PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Overview

-For all blocked pairs, a match score is generated and those where the match probability is \>.05 are saved.
+Match score predictions are generated for all pairs created by the blocking step.
 As described above, pairs are first evaluated by the lasso screening models and those that are within the range specified by `bounds` (default: $$.01 - .99$$) are further evaluated by the overall ensemble.
+All match scores \>.05 are saved (and the ones below the threshold are discarded to save space).

 ### Targets